yaqwsx/KiKit/doc/panelizeCli.md

   references.
 - `vbackbone`, `hbackbone`: The width of vertical and horizontal backbone (0 means no backbone).
 The backbone does not increase the spacing of the boards.
+- `vbonecut`, `hbonecut`: true/false.
+If there are both backbones specified, specifies if there should be a vertical or horizontal cut (or both) where the backbones cross.

 #### Grid